Published on

 Data production

 The second challenge is the amount of data we produce.
-We have to store all the transactions that are sent to our servers, as well as the state of the mempool at any given time.
-This means that we have to deal with a lot of data, and we have to be able to scale our storage to handle it.
-Thankfully, we do not need to keep a lot of historical data in our production database.
-As of today, we produce terabytes of data per month.
+We must store all transactions that are sent to our servers, as well as the state of the mempool at any given time.
+This means we handle a large volume of data and need to scale our storage to accommodate it.
+Currently, we produce terabytes of data per month.

 Database scaling

-Our main datastore if PostgreSQL.
-We use it to store the state of the mempool and the transactions that are sent to our servers.
+Our main datastore is PostgreSQL.
+We use it to store the state of the mempool and the transactions sent to our servers.
 However, scaling off-the-shelf PostgreSQL can be a brutal task.

 Tackling challenges one by one